gfriesen98/selfhosted-downloader/README.md

 - YTDLP_SRC_URL: The url to get the actual binary

 4. Start the webserver: `node index.js`
+    - With SKIP_CHECK_DEPENDENCIEs=false, the backend will check for yt-dlp updates on startup
 5. In your browser, go to `http://[ip, hostname or localhost]:3000`

+## info

+On startup, the backend will check for yt-dlp updates and download the latest version.
+If there is an issue with the binary, download yt-dlp from https://github.com/yt-dlp/yt-dlp/releases/, place the downloaded binary in a `./binaries` folder in the project root and set the YT_DLP_BINARY and SKIP_CHECK_DEPENDENCIES environment variables accordingly

+## more info

+This program is really only designed to be used by one user (me).
+There may be issues if you host this at home and have multiple people access the yt-dlp portion of the website.
+I haven't written worker code to elminate any potential blocking issues but it should at least be asyncronus